Outgoing Introvert. That’s me.

 For example, extroverts are usually great at seeking out community and connecting with others.
 They may even be really great at opening up and being honest to form authentic relationships.
 But if an extrovert isn’t careful, because they love the attention of people so much, they may start to loose focus on others and unintentionally focus on themselves.
 “Everyone look at me!
 Listen to what I have to say!”.

 And on the flip side, an introvert may have trouble seeking out community and connecting on a personal level.
 Most introverts find accountability uncomfortable, and deep conversation exhausting.
 “I’ll just handle this myself.
 I don’t need anyone’s help!”.

 Either way, pride and selfishness can creep in if we’re not intentional about our relationships and how we engage with others.
 And guys, community is such a HUGE part of our life line!
 Let’s not miss out on this!

-buy provigil in the uk “Two are better than one, because they have a good reward for their toil.
+how to buy prednisone from canada “Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!” – Ecc.
 4:9-10